M1fyxx5/ICT-Project/updates.md

 - Since now server is running on `http://localhost:3000/`
 - Added *logging* in console
 - Created **readme.md** created in main directory
+- All dependencies match the latest package versions :D
+- Login directory is now *available*
+- Added **readme.md** entry on how to wake up a server

 ### Issues